May 20 – 23, 2019 | Fira Gran Via, Barcelona, Spain | #KubeCon #CloudNativeCon

 CNCF events are an excellent way to get to know the community and share your ideas and the work that you are doing.
 You do not need to be a chief architect or long-time industry pundit to submit a proposal, in fact, we strongly encourage first-time speakers to submit talks for all of our events.

 Our events are working conferences intended for professional networking and collaboration in the CNCF community and we work closely with our attendees, sponsors and speakers to help keep CNCF events professional, welcoming, and friendly.
 If you have any questions on how to submit a proposal or the event in general, please contact firstname.lastname@example.org.

 Please read this blog post to learn more about how we select talks, what new changes we’ve made to the review process, and what you can do to increase the chances of your submission being accepted.

 - Anything that you are presenting on must be open sourced.

-- You are limited to submit only two talks as a primary speaker and can be listed as a co-speaker on up to four proposals.
+- You are limited to submit only two talks as a primary speaker OR can be listed as a co-speaker on up to four proposals.

 - We will not select a submission that has already been presented elsewhere or at a previous KubeCon + CloudNativeCon.
 If your submission is very similar to a previous talk, please include information on how this version will be different.